teoZH/python_20_projects_challenge/README.md

   * while doing this i practiced the following things:
      * making the right settings to upload media files onto the server
-     * here i made my own templates using bootstrap
+     * here i made my own templates using bootstrap -Chat app with Python
+  * requirements: threading and sockets
+  * this is a simple chat application with client part and server part
+  * it is a type of group chat, server.py must be initialized, then clients must be started ...